B. V. R. Subrahmanyam: Additional Chief Secretary (Home), Chhattisgarh

-In March 2015 BVR Subrahmanyam was shifted to Chhattisgarh.
+In March 2015 B. V. R. Subrahmanyam was shifted to Chhattisgarh.
 Chhattisgarh chief minister Raman Singh had personally requested Prime Minister Manmohan to shift Subrahmanyam to Chhattisgarh.
 Initially he was a principal secretary followed by Additional Chief Secretary (Home) with additional charges of jail and transport.
-BVR Subrahmanyam is known for his role in conflict zone administration in the state.
+Subrahmanyam is known for his role in conflict zone administration in the state.
 He pushed the coordination and cooperation between the central security forces and the state police.
 This, along with his on-field approach, and a change in defensive tactics to offensive strategies, has been effective in countering the Maoist insurgency in the region.
 He also coordinated the construction of fast tracked roads, which are considered an import factor in dealing with the Maoists.

 Chief Secretary of Jammu and Kashmir

-In August 2020, BVR Subrahmanyam, while speaking to some journalists, had said that "J&K was a 'broken state' — the governance was broken badly, there was no system, no rules, and decay began a long time ago.
+In August 2020, B. V. R. Subrahmanyam, while speaking to some journalists, had said that "J&K was a 'broken state' — the governance was broken badly, there was no system, no rules, and decay began a long time ago.
 Not a single soul had cried over detention of political and separatist leaders in August last year, when Centre scrapped J&K’s status".
-He drew a lot of flak for this from politicians in Kashmr, including the Jammu and Kashmir Apni Party who asked the Chief Secretary to remain "apolitical".
+He drew a lot of flak for this from politicians in Kashmir, including the Jammu and Kashmir Apni Party who asked the Chief Secretary to remain "apolitical".
 Under Subrahmanyam, the first year of the Union Territory of Jammu and Kashmir oversaw the funding of 2,273 infrastructure projects worth Rs 5,979 crore, which had been pending for the past 5–10 years, were sanctioned and 506 completed.

+CEO of NITI Aayog

+Subramanyam serves as the CEO of NITI Aayog, the policy think tank of the Government of India.
+In his role, he has been instrumental in shaping various initiatives and policies to drive India's growth and development.
+One significant program he unveiled is the "Growth Hub" initiative, aimed at tapping the economic potential of 20 Indian cities to drive urban growth.
+This program is designed to foster collaboration between cities, enhance competitiveness, and promote sustainable urban development.
+Subramanyam's leadership at NITI Aayog reflects a commitment to innovative governance and strategic planning, aligning with the broader goals of the Indian government to achieve inclusive growth and sustainable development.

+G20 meetings

+Subramanyam, as the CEO of NITI Aayog, played a significant role in the discussions related to the G20 meetings, focusing on green and sustainable growth for the global economy.
+Subramanyam's involvement in these discussions underscores his role in shaping India's stance on global economic and environmental issues, contributing to the India's active participation in international forums like the G20.